nordic-institute/X-Road/doc/Protocols/pr-mserv_x-road_protocol_for_management_services.md

 </xsd:complexType>
 ```

+The request is sent using HTTP POST method.
+The content type of the request MUST be *multipart/related* and the request must contain the following MIME parts.

+1. X-Road SOAP request message.
+The message MUST contain the regular X-Road headers and the two data fields (*server*, *client*).
+The content type of this part MUST be *text/xml*.

+2. Signature of owner member of the Security Server.
+The MIME part must contain signature of the SOAP request message, created with the private key corresponding to a **signing certificate** of the owner member.
+The content type of this part must be *application/octet-stream*.
+Additionally, the part MUST include header field *signature-algorithm-ID* that identifies the signature algorithm.
+Currently supported signature algorithms are *SHA256withRSA*, *SHA384withRSA*, *SHA512withRSA*, *SHA256withRSAandMGF1*, *SHA384withRSAandMGF1*, and *SHA512withRSAandMGF1*.

+3. Signing certificate of the owner member that was used to create the second MIME part.
+The content type of this part MUST be *application/octet-stream*.

+4. OCSP response certifying that the owner member's signing certificate was valid at the time of creation of the request.
+The content type of this part MUST be *application/octet-stream*.

 The response echoes back the client and the server fields of the request and adds the field *requestId*.

 An example of the client disabling request and response is given in [Annex A.7](#a7-clientdisable).